 COVID-19 Vaccination rollout for South Western Sydney

 Phase 1a of the national vaccine rollout for priority groups began on Monday, 22 February 2021.
-The Pfizer/BioNTech COVID-19 vaccine will be administered.
+The Pfizer/BioNTech COVID-19 vaccine is being administered.

 - Quarantine and border workers*